aimms/how-to/Articles/397/397-traveling-salesman.rst

 Stopwatch Library
 ^^^^^^^^^^^^^^^^^^

-To compare the execution time for each solve,
+To compare the execution time for each solve, Stopwatch Library was used, for more documentation click `here <https://how-to.aimms.com/Articles/574/574-stopwatch-library.html>`_.

 WebUI Features
 --------------

-**Please ref article 572.**

 This project you will find many 'hidden' and interesting features, for example, by right clicking on any node, you will be able to delete it specifically.
 The status bar here is used to let the user know when the iteration run is in progress.
 The "Help" side panels document some of those features.